Collisional flavor instabilities of supernova neutrinos

 \textit{Collisional instability.}---To demonstrate the phenomenon, we first consider an isotropic and homogeneous neutrino system, representing a small region of the flavor field in a core-collapse supernova.
 For collisions we adopt the relaxation-time approximation \cite{mckellar1994, dolgov2001, hannestad2015, johns2019b}, applying it separately to absorption and emission (\textit{AE}), charged-current scattering (\textit{CC}), and neutral-current scattering (\textit{NC}):

-where $\Gamma_P = \textrm{diag} \left( \Gamma_e^P / 2, \Gamma_x^P / 2 \right)$ for each process type $P$.
-(See Refs.~\cite{richers2019,capozzi2019,shalgar2021,martin2021} for other recent studies of collisions.)
+where $\Gamma_P = \textrm{diag} \left( \Gamma_e^P / 2, \Gamma_x^P / 2 \right)$ for each process type $P$, with $\Gamma_\alpha^P$ being the rate for flavor $\alpha = e, x$.
+(See Refs.~\cite{richers2019,capozzi2019,shalgar2021,martin2021} for other recent studies of collisions, none of which concern collisional instabilities.)
 Note that subscript $P$ is used for the matrices.
 After the next paragraph, only the rates themselves will appear, with $P$ written as a superscript.
 Note also that \textit{CC} (\textit{NC}) refers, more precisely, to flavor-resolving (flavor-blind) interactions that preserve the number of neutrinos.
 A single process, like electron scattering, can contribute to both.
 Any process that changes the number of neutrinos, regardless of whether it goes through a charged or neutral current, contributes to \textit{AE}.

 The terms are separated out in this way because they relax the system differently.
 Ignoring feedback from flavor conversion, $\Gamma_{AE}$ returns the system to the classical equilibrium set by the composition of the environment; $\Gamma_{CC}$ pushes the system toward kinetic equilibrium; and $\Gamma_{NC}$, because it leaves flavor coherence intact during interactions, redistributes flavor states over momentum.
 In an isotropic and monochromatic setting, $\Gamma_{NC}$ has no effect.